mtorials/dial-phone/README.md

 A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK for the JVM written in Kotlin.
 The library uses Jackson and Kotlin coroutines.
 This SDK is not (yet) intended to be used as a full client.
-It does only listen to new events and does not keep state of these.

 See my [dial-bot](https://github.com/mtorials/dialbot) repository for a reference bot implementation.